-Estepona is an attractive coastal town, with golden, sandy beaches stretching 21 km from east to west.
-While it’s fast becoming a tourist hot spot, it’s still not quite as popular as Malaga or Marbella – which is all part of its charm.
-Beaches are spacious, you won’t have to fight for a lounger, and there’s always room at a local chiringuito for a quick cerveza (beer) or a cocktail.
+Estepona is an attractive coastal town with golden, sandy beaches stretching 21 km from east to west.
+While it’s fast becoming a tourist hotspot, it’s still not quite as popular as Malaga or Marbella, which is all part of its charm.
+The beaches in Estepona are spacious, you won’t have to fight for a lounger, and there’s always room at a local chiringuito for a quick cerveza (beer) or a cocktail.

 Playa del Saladillo